OS-EDA/Course/Chapter_01_Introduction/c01_training_common.md

 - But it is the needed base for the rest of the course.

 **You are on a good way**

+### Linux Power settings

+By default the screen goes black after 5 minutes of idle.
+Additionaly the screen locks and you have to enter your password again.

+This is good and intended.
+But might be a little too annoying for the course.

+##### Task: Disable screen black out

+- Find the linux "power settings"
+- Disable the "screen black after 5 mins" or higher the value.

 ## Flow directory